chargebee/chargebee-android/README.md

   }
 }
 ```
-### Configuration for credit card using tokenization
+### Configuration for a credit card using tokenization
 To configure SDK only for tokenizing credit card details, follow these steps.

 1. Initialize the SDK with your Chargebee Site and Publishable/Full Access Key.